KSTW: New ownership

 In 1993, Gaylord agreed to affiliate KSTW, and its sister stations KTVT in Fort Worth, WVTV in Milwaukee and KHTV in Houston, with the new WB Television Network, at that time projected to launch late in the summer of 1994.
 However, delays in the network's launch led to Gaylord suing to void the affiliation agreements in July 1994, which was followed a month later by a breach of contract countersuit by The WB.
 In the meantime, CBS found itself without an affiliate in Dallas–Fort Worth when its longtime affiliate there, KDFW, switched to Fox (it was later purchased outright by that network).
 CBS approached Gaylord for an affiliation with KTVT.
 Gaylord agreed, on condition that KSTW be included as part of the deal.
 CBS agreed, partly because at the time, KSTW was the only non-Big Three station in Seattle with a fully functioning news department.

 As a result, CBS returned to channel 11 on March 13, 1995, in what was to have been a ten-year affiliation agreement.
-(Some CBS shows that were preempted by KIRO—such as The Bold and the Beautiful, As the World Turns, Guiding Light and The Young and the Restless—had already been shown on KSTW starting in the fall of 1994, which was already occurring with KTVT.)
+(Some CBS shows that were preempted by KIRO, such as The Bold and the Beautiful, had already been shown on KSTW starting in the fall of 1994, which was already occurring with KTVT.)
 The WB ultimately signed with KTZZ-TV (channel 22, now KZJO) weeks before its eventual January 1995 launch.
 With the CBS affiliation, KSTW was dropped from cable systems in areas of Eastern Washington and Northern Idaho, due to the presence of Spokane's KREM-TV.
 Even as a CBS affiliate, KSTW still ran a number of off-network sitcoms, and initially only programmed two half-hour newscasts, at 6 and 11 p.m.
 Although it carried an 11 p.m. newscast throughout its run with the network, daytime newscasts aired in various timeslots during KSTW's third tenure with CBS, eventually settling at 6 a.m., 11 a.m. and 4 p.m.
 KSTW used the same vertically parallelogrammed "11" logo and on-air branding as its Dallas sister station KTVT during this time.